 We’re just used to it; horse manure is simply part of life with horses.
 Others are not so complacent regarding the occurrence of our horse’s road apples.
 Our neighbors don’t appreciate horse droppings left in residential neighborhoods.
+Patrons of businesses don’t want to step through a manure pile.
 So what’s the big deal?
 Why the fuss about road apples?

 Why Road Apples Management Becomes Important